 Controlling radon is about reducing the quantity that can get inside the building, usually through manipulating the internal air pressure, drawing radon away from the underneath of the building or using construction techniques to improve ventilation.
 There is no single solution as it depends on the building, however it’s usually relatively inexpensive.
 To ensure absolute impartiality on our risk assessment, we don’t offer remedial work directly, however we will project manage your solution with the right contractor to ensure an effective result.

 Yes, you are.
 Radon can easily enter workplaces and there is legislation to ensure concentrations are kept at a safe level.
-The Management of Health and Safety at Work Regulations require employers to complete a radon risk assessment if they occupy a radon affected area or have an occupied basement area.
-The Ionising Radiation Regulations (IRR99) require remedial action if the radon level exceeds 400 Becquerels in a workplace or 200 Becquerels in a domestic environment (such as a room in a care home).
-The regulations require employees to be notified if these levels are exceeded and appoint someone to oversee protection measures.
+The Management of Health and Safety at Work Regulations require employers to complete a radon risk assessment if they occupy a radon affected area or have a basement area that is occupied for more than an hour a week.
+The Ionising Radiation Regulations (IRR17) require remedial action if the radon level exceeds 300 Becquerels in a workplace or 200 Becquerels in a domestic environment (such as a room in a care home) over an annual average.
+The regulations require employees and the HSE to be notified if these levels are exceeded and appoint someone to oversee protection measures.
 We can help with this.

 fatalities from radon in Europe each year

 Smokers are 25 times more likely to be affected by radon